R3Conclave/conclave-core-sdk/docs/docs/conclave-init.md

 #### `gradle.properties`

-Defines the versions of dependencies.
-Note, we assume that the required `conclaveRepo` and `conclaveVersion` properties are set in the [user-wide `gradle.properties` file](gradle-properties.md#user-settings).
+Defines the version of Conclave being used with the `conclaveVersion` property.

 ### Enclave, host, and client modules
 The enclave, host, and client are the three components in a Conclave application.
 See